manuel-cestaro-personal/MongoDB-Docker/README.md

 &#9888; A database without a collection will be automatically delete!

 ## Setup application users
-Remember that the users exist in the DB where are created.
+Remember that the users exist in the DB where are created.<br />
 So this must be specified when you use an user different form the main admin!
 > use <DB_Name><br />
 > show users&nbsp;&nbsp;\# show users in the current DB<br />
 > db.createUser\(<br />